 Subject + Verb + Direct Object + Indirect Object

-Marie donne le livre à sa maîtresse.
+- Marie donne le livre à sa maîtresse.
 Marie gives the book to her teacher.

-Jean rend le cartable à son frère.
+- Jean rend le cartable à son frère.
 Jean gives his brother his rucksack back.

-Le roi avait pardonné le mousquetaire.
+- Le roi avait pardonné le mousquetaire.
 The king had pardoned the musketeer.

 The only time a direct object might come after an indirect object is if there is additional information attached to it, such as a relative clause:

-Jean rend à son frère le cartable qu’il lui avait prêté.
+- Jean rend à son frère le cartable qu’il lui avait prêté.
 Jean gives his brother back the rucksack he had lent him.

-But as in many other languages, French words are put into a different order if some or all of them are pronouns.
+As in many other languages, French words are put into a different order if some or all of them are pronouns.

 Let’s take the sentence: